General relativistic Lagrangian continuum theories -- Part I: reduced variational principles and junction conditions for hydrodynamics and elasticity: Examples

 \begin{remark}[On the need of $\mathsf{c}$ and $\mathsf{p}$]\rm One can be surprised that only the projection tensor $\mathsf{p}$, instead of the Lorentzian metric $\mathsf{g}$, is enough to intrinsically determine the invariants of $\mathsf{c}$ via $\varpi( \mathsf{c},\mathsf{p})$.
 This is due to the fact that both $\mathsf{c}$ and $ \mathsf{p} $ are nondegenerate on the same subspace, namely $(\operatorname{span}u) ^\perp$.
 Note that from \eqref{def_varpi} it follows that $\varpi$ is well-defined only on such pair $( \mathsf{c}, \mathsf{p} )$ in general.
 Our approach thus includes the forms of energy considered in \cite{GrEr1966} and \cite{KiMa1992}.
-Our approach also naturally shows that both tensor $\mathsf{c}$ and $\mathsf{p}$ are needed to express the stored energy of a relativistic material in the spacetime description, thereby confirming a remark of G\'erard Maugin, see \cite[Appendix I]{Ma1978b} about the unsoundness of some proposed formulations of relativistic elasticity based exclusively on $\mathsf{p}$. \end{remark}
+Our approach also naturally shows that both tensors $\mathsf{c}$ and $\mathsf{p}$ are needed to express the stored energy of a relativistic material in the spacetime description, thereby confirming a remark of G\'erard Maugin, see \cite[Appendix I]{Ma1978b} about the unsoundness of some proposed formulations of relativistic elasticity based exclusively on $\mathsf{p}$. \end{remark}

-\begin{remark}[Material covariance for anisotropic elasticity] \rm Material covariance can also be obtained in the anisotropic case by making explicit the dependence of the stored energy function on additional material tensor fields, such as $n$ linearly independent one-forms $\{ \alpha ^K\}_{K=1}^n$ on $ \mathcal{B}$.
+\begin{remark}[Material covariance for anisotropic elasticity] \rm As we have mentioned above, material covariance \eqref{isot_hom} means that the elastic material is isotropic homogeneous.
+In particular, $ \mathcal{W} $ admits as a symmetry group, the group of $G_0(\mathsf{X})$-orthogonal transformations, \cite{MaHu1983}.
+For anisotropic materials, such as transverse isotropic or orthotropic materials, only a subgroup of those transformations preserves $ \mathcal{W} $, see \cite{Li1982} and \cite{Bo1987} for instance.
+Such subgroups arise as isotropy groups of the so called structural (or anistotropic) tensors.
+We refer to \cite{ZhSp1993} and references therein for the determination of the structural tensors associated to a given symmetry group.
+It is clear that material covariance, as written in \eqref{isot_hom} cannot hold for anisotropic materials.
+However, the abstract notion of material covariance can still be achieved for anisotropic elasticity by making explicit the dependence of the stored energy function on the structural tensors, and letting the material diffeomorphisms act on them, see \cite{SiMaKr1988} and \cite{LuPa2000}.
+As an illustration, let us consider the case of structural tensors given by $n$ linearly independent one-forms $\{ \alpha ^K\}_{K=1}^n$ on $ \mathcal{B}$.
 By writing the stored energy function as $\mathcal{W}( G_0, \{\alpha ^K\} , C)$, one notes that spacetime covariance trivially holds while material covariance now reads